 - 1 Tbsp fresh chives minced

-- ½ tsp lemon zest optional, for tang
+- ½ tsp lemon zest optional

 - No added salt